Skip to content

 Omega 6 fatty acids in walnuts

 The long-chain omega-6 fatty acids are subdivided into Different forms - the most important are Linoleic acid (LA) and Arachidonic acid (ARA).
-The human body can synthesize LA into ARA4LA should therefore be classified as essential and ARA as non-essential.5
+The human body can synthesize LA to ARA4LA should therefore be classified as essential and ARA as non-essential.5

 Since the conversion of LA to ARA requires the same enzyme systems as omega-3 synthesis, the latter is inhibited.
-Therefore, a good Ratio during recording of omega 6 and Omega 3-fatty acids(omega 6 to omega 3), for example, of 4 to 1.6
+Therefore, a good Ratio during recording of omega 6 and Omega 3-Fatty acids(omega 6 to omega 3), for example, of 4 to 1.6

 How much omega 6 do you need?

-Why do we need omega-6 fatty acids?
+What do we need omega-6 fatty acids for?

 We need omega-6 fatty acids for various processes and activities in the human body.
-Among other things, the fatty acids are essential for Transport of the oxygen and the Hemoglobin formation and also play an active role in the Blood clotting with.
+Among other things, the fatty acids are essential for the Transport of the oxygen and the Hemoglobin formation and also play an active role in the Blood clotting with.
 They also regulate the Cholesterol level in the blood.8

 • Oxygen transport